IPAMS/IDSimPy/docs/usersguide/trajectory.rst

     * RESTARTED = 3,
     * SPLATTED_AND_RESTARTED = 4

-The time vectors are numpy arrays with dimensions ``[number of particles, 1]``, the position vectors are numpy arrays with dimensions ``[number of particles, 3]`` with x,y,z components of the start or splat positions.
+The time vectors are numpy arrays with dimensions ``[number of particles, 1]``, the position and velocity vectors are numpy arrays with dimensions ``[number of particles, 3]`` with x,y,z components of the start and splat positions or the start and splat velocities.

 .. note::